Crizbav: Geographical setting

 The Crizbav commune altitude is 572 m, decreasing to Feldioara and Satu Nou at 513–514 m.
 Higher elevations in the commune are Horezu Peak, at 1055 m and Citadel Peak, at 1104 m, both located in the foothills of the Perșani Mountains, approximately 6 km from the village center.

 Short history

 The first written documents of the material and spiritual life of the commune dates back to Roman times.
 Evidence is provided by the Crizbav Citadel, which experts consider that it was built by the Romans after the occupation of Dacia, but certain written attestations are from 1335.

 The history of the village is rich, beginning with the German name of the city, (Krebs Bach = Crabs Valley) and continuing with the use of Crizbav Citadel as military observation tower, as confirmed by the "Diploma of King Louis the Great" of March 12, 1344, or that of Prince Stephen Báthory of October 30, 1484.

+Demographics

+At the 2011 census, Crizbav had 2,518 inhabitants; 83.1% of those were Romanians and 16.1% Hungarians.
+At the 2021 census, the commune had a population of 2,952, of which 80.79% were Romanians and 9.55% Hungarians.